Reading the New Testament with Historical Clarity

 The period following the Babylonian captivity reinforces this lesson.
 Though God mercifully allowed a remnant to return to Jerusalem, the problems that led to judgment were not automatically resolved.
 Over time, religious authority became increasingly entangled with political power, and tradition often replaced obedience.
 This environment formed the backdrop against which Jesus spoke with such clarity and urgency.

-It is my hope that this study will encourage believers to read the whole counsel of God—prophets and apostles alike—within their proper historical and biblical context, so that truth may be discerned clearly and faithfulness preserved.
+It’s hoped that this study will encourage believers to read the whole counsel of God—prophets and apostles alike—within their proper historical and biblical context, so that truth may be discerned clearly and faithfulness preserved.

 Introduction: Why Definitions Matter